-- Your visit with an OptiMindHealth professional will be scheduled and telehealth portal login instructions provided.
+- Your visit with an OptiMindHealth professional will be scheduled and a telehealth invitation with instructions is provided.

 - Your OptiMindHealth provider will conduct a telehealth session with you at your appointment time.

-There is no special training needed to use the telehealth portal – it’s a very user-friendly service – and there is no need to purchase or download any additional applications.
-Any standard computer, laptop, tablet, or phone will allow you access to our telehealth portal for your appointment with an OptiMindHealth provider.
+There is no special training needed to participate in a telehealth appointment – it’s a very user-friendly service – and there is no need to purchase or download any additional applications.
+Any standard computer, laptop, tablet, or phone will allow you access to our telehealth system for your appointment with an OptiMindHealth provider.